FIWARE/tutorials.Linked-Data/README.md

 When creating linked data entities, it is important to use common data models.
 This will allow us to easily combine data from multiple sources and remove ambiguity when comparing data coming from different sources.

-Creating linked data using full qualified names throughout would be painful, as each attribute would need to be a URN, so JSON-LD introduces the idea of an `@context` attribute which can hold pointers to context definitions.
+Creating linked data using fully qualified names throughout would be painful, as each attribute would need to be a URI, so JSON-LD introduces the idea of an `@context` attribute which can hold pointers to context definitions.
 To add a FIWARE [Building](https://fiware-datamodels.readthedocs.io/en/latest/Building/Building/doc/spec/index.html) data entity, the following `@context` would be required